How to Handle Divorce Disagreements Regarding Whether or Not to Vaccinate the Children

 A spouse like this can potentially be swayed by providing evidence-based and factual reports from legitimate medical journals.

 Whether it originated from a talk show, celebrity tweet or health blog online, some parents live in an echo-chamber, where they only pay attention to the stories that disparage vaccines.
-These parents feel they don’t need to read medical journals or listen to doctor suggestions that tell us that vaccines are completely safe and necessary for a long and healthy life.
+These parents feel they don’t need to read medical journals or listen to doctor suggestions that tell us that vaccines are completely safe and necessary for long and healthy life.

 Once again, these parents should be shown evidence from medical journals.

-Better yet, you should schedule a consultation with a doctor so that the anti-vaccinating parent can hear suggestions from an experienced professional.
+Better yet, you should schedule a free consultation with a doctor so that the anti-vaccinating parent can hear suggestions from an experienced professional.